Date on which the following information was last updated 22 June 2023.

 The ultimate responsibility for reviewing and approving the annual report and accounts will remain with the Board.

 The Remuneration Committee comprises of Martin Wood, who acts as chair, David Cather and Richard Maxey.

 The Remuneration Committee's main functions includes, inter alia, formulating and agreeing with the Board the framework or broad policy for the remuneration of the executive directors; approving the design of, and determining targets for, any performance related pay schemes operated by the Company and approving the total annual payments made under such schemes; operating the EMI Scheme and the 2021 Share Option Plan, as well as reviewing the design of any and all proposed share incentive plans for approval by the Board and Shareholders together with determining each year whether awards will be made and, if so, the overall amount of such awards, the individual awards to executive directors and the performance targets to be used; and determining the total individual remuneration package for each of the executive directors including bonuses, incentive payments and share options or other share awards.

 The remuneration of non-executive directors will be a matter for the executive members of the Board and the Chairman.
 No Director will be involved in any decision as to his or her own remuneration.

-The Technical Committee comprises of David Cather, who acts as chair and Mark Thompson.
+The Technical Committee comprises of David Cather, who acts as chair.